Some Thoughts on Sex

 Others assume a more open and so-called “affirming” posture that seems (and often is) lacking in biblical fidelity:

-Others adopt a more open and “affirming” posture that seems (and often is) lacking in biblical fidelity.
-“The times are different now than they were back in biblical times, and furthermore, we have read the Bible wrong all these years on sex and marriage, just as Christians once read the Bible wrong about slavery.”
-Those with this mindset are (a) rightly concerned about caring deeply for those who are attracted, say, to the opposite sex, and yet (b) fail to account for the fact that every time Scripture mentions sex outside of marriage between one man and one woman, it comes with strong warnings…and with zero exceptions.
+“The times are different now than they were back in biblical times,” says the affirming view.
+“Furthermore, we have read the Bible wrong all these years on sex and marriage, just as Christians once read the Bible wrong about slavery.”
+Those who adopt this mindset are (a) rightly concerned about caring deeply for those who are attracted, say, to the same sex, and yet (b) fail to account for the fact that every time Scripture mentions sex outside of marriage between one man and one woman, it comes with strong warnings…and with zero exceptions.

 For others, including me, there is a desire to engage this conversation—and the real people with real lives and stories and struggles who are most impacted by it—in a way that resembles how Jesus engaged a sexually confused culture and sexually damaged persons.
 I hope that what I share below will help readers on all sides of this discussion find their way, not into a tribe as much as into the wise and perfect ways of Jesus, who alone is Lord and Maker of sex.

 The landscape is changing on the subject of sexuality.